 Nontraditional refers to occupations or fields of work, including careers in computer science, technology, and other emerging high skill occupations, for which individuals from one gender comprise less than 25% of the individuals employed in each such occupation or field of work.

 Promoting nontraditional training and employment opportunities opens doors for every individual.
 It breaks the mold of old expectations and allows all learners to explore a wide range of career options in an atmosphere free from stereotypes about gender and jobs (Kansas State Department of Education, 1999, p. ii).
-Recognizing the important role that increased participation and completion in nontraditional trainings and employment plays for the advancement of women and men, legislators mandated it as a performance indicator in Carl D. Perkins Vocational and Technical Education Act of 1998, referred to as Perkins III.
-Under Perkins III, states are required to raise learner participation in and completion of career and technical education programs that lead to nontraditional training and employment.
+Recognizing the important role that increased participation and completion in nontraditional training and employment plays for the advancement of women and men.